-If the indoor fan speed registers below 300RPM for an extended period of time, the unit ceases operation and the corresponding error code is displayed on the indoor unit.
+If the indoor fan speed registers below 200RPM or over 2100RPM for an extended period of time, the unit ceases operation and the corresponding error code is displayed on the indoor unit.

 Inverter module protection

 The inverter module has an automatic shutoff mechanism based on the unit's current, voltage, and temperature.
 If automatic shutoff is initiated, the corresponding error code is displayed on the indoor unit and the unit ceases operation.